 In the case of ECN marking for L4S by PSA UPF, the NG-RAN is instructed to perform congestion information monitoring.

 NOTE 2: As for any QoS flow, QoS rules in the UE and PDRs in the PSA UPF control which packets are bound to the L4S enabled QoS flow.
-The Packet Filter Set in the QoS rule or PDR can use packet filter(s) in clause 5.7.6.2 (e.g. ECT(1) and/or IP 5 tuple) to steer traffic to an L4S enabled QoS Flow.
+The Packet Filter Set in the QoS rule or PDR can use packet filter(s) in clause 5.7.6.2 to steer traffic to an L4S enabled QoS Flow.

-NOTE 3: A QoS flow may be enabled with ECN marking for L4S requirement e.g. statically when a PDU session is established based on configuration in SMF or PCF, or dynamically based on detection of the L4S traffic e.g. via ECT(1) and/or IP 5 tuple in the IP header whereby SMF or PCF triggers a setup of a QoS Flow enabled for L4S, or by requests by an AF.
+NOTE 3: A QoS flow may be enabled with ECN marking for L4S requirement e.g. statically when a PDU session is established based on configuration in SMF or PCF, or dynamically based on detection of the L4S traffic whereby SMF or PCF triggers a setup of a QoS Flow enabled for L4S, or by requests by an AF.

 NOTE 4: To support this functionality, the UE needs to support L4S feedback as described in IETF RFC 9330 [159], which is not in the scope of 3GPP.